keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 Why is there a tendency to collapse into tributary systems until there's a technological or social systemic shock?
 Do lost futures only become visible when an era has already passed, or because they only become visible in the murky twilight?

-Talking with the ghosts of our civic memory has become the 'killer app' of our era.
+Now, talking with the ghosts of our civic memory has become the 'killer app' of our era.

 Technology shock permeates quickly, but has financial incentives to be harnessed by status quo power structures.
 Just because distributed information systems are easier to implement than ever doesn't mean we're guaranteed a future not held by a few monoliths.
 Centralisation allows for seamlessness at scale.
 The Parthenon, cultural splendour, and famous thought of Athens we still admire in history, was built and protected by distributed tribute.
 When power projection moved slowly, the civic world made gods of the rulers of kingdoms.
 Even now those structures are social and can be chosen deliberately; a new type of economic elect in an era where information, goods exchange, and coordination systems can span the world in an instant.